sandy366/LearnAI-KnowledgeMiningBootcamp/resources/finished-solutions/finished-solution-lab-image-skills.md

 Hello!

-Here are the body requests for the solution to Lab 2.
+Here are the body requests for the Image Skills lab.
 Don't forget to adjust the URLs to use your Azure Search service name.

 ## Skillset